 HOW IT WORKS

-The SIF EQUITY line ensures support for projects that are Social Innovation and Social Entrepreneurship Initiatives (SISEI), in co-investment with public and private social impact co-investors.
+The SIF EQUITY line promotes support for projects that are Social Innovation and Social Entrepreneurship Initiatives (SISEI), in co-investment with public and private social impact co-investors.

 WHO ARE THE BENEFICIARIES